kmalinich/m35080_Read_BitBang/README.md

 ## Decoding BMW Cluster Information on E-Series Models

-Example: </br>
+Secure memory info contains byte pairs.
+So every pair gets a hex index (which is NOT equal to the hex adress). </br>
-If the secure memory looks like this:
+If our example memory looks like this:

 | 00  | 01 | 02 | 03 | 04 | 05 | 06 | 07 | Memory-Adress |
 | :--:|:--:| :--:|:--:|:--:|:--:|:--:|:--:|:--:|